Here

 century ago, that experience is far more compelling than

-institutional learning because with experience we must become
+institutional learning because with experience we must

-challenging opportunities.
+situations, not challenging opportunities.

 Beyond the American Dream is not about getting